9 Normality Assumption

 9.3.3 Independence of \(\hat{\mathbf{e}}\) and \(\hat{\mathbf{y}}\)

-We have seen that \(\hat{\mathbf{e}}\) and \(\hat{\mathbf{y}}\) are uncorrelated, that is
+Previously, we showed that \(\hat{\mathbf{e}}\) and \(\hat{\mathbf{y}}\) are uncorrelated:

 9.4 Interval Estimation

-9.4.1 Confidence Intervals for Coefficients
+9.4.1 Confidence Intervals for the Coefficients

-\[ \hat{\boldsymbol{\beta}} \sim N(\mathbf{0}, \sigma^2 (\mathbf{X}'\mathbf{X})^{-1}) \]
+\[ \hat{\boldsymbol{\beta}} \sim N(\boldsymbol{\beta}, \sigma^2 (\mathbf{X}'\mathbf{X})^{-1}) \]

-\[ \hat{\beta}_i \sim N(\beta_i, \sigma^2 [(\mathbf{X}'\mathbf{X})^{-1}]_{ii}) \] we will call
+\[ \hat{\beta}_i \sim N(\beta_i, \sigma^2 [(\mathbf{X}'\mathbf{X})^{-1}])_{ii}) \]

-\[ \sigma^2_{\beta_i} = \sigma^2 [(\mathbf{X}'\mathbf{X})^{-1}]_{ii} \] then, we can re-write the distribution as follows:
+\[ \sigma^2_{\beta_i} = \sigma^2 [(\mathbf{X}'\mathbf{X})^{-1}]_{ii} \]

-\[ t_{\beta_i} = \frac{\hat{\beta}_i - \beta_i}{\sqrt{\hat{\sigma}^2_{\beta_i}}} \] where \(\hat{\sigma}^2_{\beta_i} = \hat{\sigma}^2 [(\mathbf{X}'\mathbf{X})^{-1}]_{ii}\), so \(t_{\beta_i}\) doesn’t depend on \(\sigma^2\).
+where \(\hat{\sigma}^2_{\beta_i} = \hat{\sigma}^2 [(\mathbf{X}'\mathbf{X})^{-1}]_{ii}\), so \(t_{\beta_i}\) doesn’t depend on \(\sigma^2\).
 Let’s compute the distribution of this quantity, first lets re-write the statistic as follows:

 \[ t_{\beta_i} = \frac{\hat{\beta}_i - \beta_i}{\sqrt{\hat{\sigma}^2_{\beta_i}}} = \frac{\sqrt{\frac{1}{\sigma^2}}}{\sqrt{\frac{1}{\sigma^2}}}\frac{\hat{\beta}_i - \beta_i}{\sqrt{\hat{\sigma}^2[(\mathbf{X}'\mathbf{X})^{-1}]_{ii}}} = \frac{\frac{\left(\hat{\beta}_i - \beta_i\right)}{\sqrt{\sigma^2[(\mathbf{X}'\mathbf{X})^{-1}]_{ii}}}}{ \sqrt{\frac{\hat{\sigma}^2}{\sigma^2}}} = \frac{\frac{\left(\hat{\beta}_i - \beta_i\right)}{\sqrt{\sigma^2_{\beta_i}}}}{ \sqrt{\frac{(n-p)\frac{\hat{\sigma}^2}{\sigma^2}}{n-p}}} = \frac{t^0_{\beta_i}}{ \sqrt{\frac{\frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2}}{n-p}}}\]